Hacking-the-Cloud/hackingthe.cloud/content/aws/capture_the_flag/cicdont.md

     It will take approximately 10 minutes for all the infrastructure to be deployed and ready.
 This 10 minute timer begins AFTER the Terraform apply has completed.
 This time is used to install all the software, create the NPCs, etc.

 !!!
 Warning
     To be able to access the vulnerable instance, Terraform will attempt to determine your public IP address and create a security group that only that IP address can access.
-If you cannot access the target_ip (explained below) after 10 minutes, check the AWS console for a security group named `allow_http` and ensure that it's configuration would allow you to reach it.
+If you cannot access the target_ip (explained below) after 10 minutes, check the AWS console for a security group named `allow_http` and ensure that its configuration would allow you to reach it.

 To destroy the CTF environment run the Terraform destroy command.